WalidNewaz/www_walidnewaz_com/README.md

 Build, Deploy, and Host On AWS S3

+### CI/CD

+The application uses Github Actions for CI/CD.
+Deployment workflows will be initiated once code is merged into the `staging` and `production` branches of the repository.
+This is the preferred method of deployment.

+### Manual

 The project comes with its deployment scripts.
 To build and deploy to the correct s3 bucket, run the following:

 ```shell
 cd www_walidnewaz_com/
 npm run publish
 ```

+## Contact

+Please feel free to reach out for support, feedback, or questions via the following:

+- Email: <mdwalid@gmail.com>
+- @GitHub: WalidNewaz